Terms and Conditions

 7.1 FOCL reserves the right to cancel any Holiday at any time on the giving of written notice to the Passenger.
 In any such instance the terms of the ABTA Code of Conduct will apply.
 Your statutory rights are not affected.

 7.2 Published Holiday details in FOCL brochures and any Holiday details notified to you at the time of placing your Booking may be subject to alteration after the Booking has been concluded where this becomes necessary as a result of events, changes in circumstances or other factors that have occurred or arisen since the Holiday was originally planned by FOCL.
 FOCL’s priority is to provide you with the Holiday you booked as far as possible for its duration.
 Alteration may include (without limitation) omitting, substituting or adding ports of call, restricting the availability of any on-board facilities and services available at any time or otherwise changing the itinerary (including routing of the cruise vessel or flights and port of embarkation and disembarkation), schedule, cruise vessel or other arrangements that form part of the Holiday.
 Alteration of the Holiday may (without limitation) be made of necessity in the interests of promoting the health, safety, comfort or enjoyment of Passengers or the operational efficiency of the Holiday, for example (but not limited to) the occurrence of a security risk or infectious illness.
-Alterations of the nature described in this clause 7.2 will not amount to significant alterations of the Holiday.
+Wherever possible, details of any alterations will be communicated to you in writing.
+Alterations of the nature described in this clause 2 will not amount to significant alterations of the Holiday.
 Your statutory rights remain unaffected.

-7.9 In the event of cancellation, alteration or delay (including prolongation of the Holiday) FOCL will not be responsible for individual circumstances or arrangements, or any losses arising from individual circumstances or arrangements.
+7.8 In the event of cancellation, alteration or delay (including prolongation of the Holiday) FOCL will not be responsible for losses arising from individual circumstances or arrangements (for example travel and accommodation booked separately to the Holiday).

 8. Conduct, safety and security